zumasys/docs/site/jbase/release-notes/5.7/5.7.3/pn5_60893/README.md

 ### Notes

-This patch is only applicable in Prime, Universe or Unidata emulations.
+This patch is only applicable in Prime, UniVerse or UniData emulations.

 Back to [5.7.3 Release Notes](./../jbase-5.7.3-release-notes/README.md)